Understanding Separation Anxiety

 Understanding anxiety patterns

-Helping children and families understand how anxiety works and what maintains separation fears.
+We help children and families understand how anxiety works and what maintains separation fears.

 Building emotional regulation skills

-Teaching strategies to manage anxiety and tolerate distress during separations.
+We teach strategies to manage anxiety and tolerate distress during separations.

 Gradual exposure and confidence building